tj-commits/do-not-click-on-this-repository/File.md

-# Do not read the repository description
+# Do not go to the issues tab